-RenWeb is a web portal that connects the administration, the classroom and the home.
+RenWeb is a web portal that connects the administration to your home.
 Parents access and update family demographic information in RenWeb.
 The forms listed below must be reviewed and updated before the start of every school year and also as family demographic information changes.
-Parents can keep up with their child's progress in the classroom and at school, access attendance, homework, progress reports, and grades.
-Administrators manage school information like student/family demographics, courses, and classes.
+Administrators manage school information like student/family demographics, dismissal and emergency contact information.
 RenWeb also helps streamline the administrative process for admissions, enrollment, online payment processing, student billing, and more.
-Teachers can communicate student information to families.
+Teachers can also communicate student information to families via RenWeb.